 \section{Introduction}

-Language Models (LMs) are widely used to generate content based on source text.
+Language models (LMs) are widely used to generate content based on source text.
 However, even when instructed to adhere to the source, LMs are known to produce unsupported content – a phenomenon known as “closed-domain hallucination” \citep{openai:2024}.
 Detecting hallucination is important in many settings (e.g., a doctor seeking guidance from medical literature, a lawyer summarizing precedent cases, a customer service agent answering questions based on policy documents).
 Closed-domain hallucination detection is also known as “faithfulness evaluation” – we use both terms (as well as “hallucination detection” for brevity) interchangeably throughout this paper.

 Processes that use LMs to generate content based on source material can be divided into two categories: processes with a \textbf{single generative step (SGS)} and processes with \textbf{multiple generative steps (MGS)}.
-In SGS processes, the LM does not generate any intermediate outputs prior to the final output.
-Since these processes are constrained by the LM’s context window, they may be less reliable when applied to long documents or large collections of documents: if the source material exceeds the model’s context window, truncation or retrieval is required, risking information loss.
-Even as newer models support larger context windows, LMs still struggle to reason over large inputs (\citealp{liu:2024}; \citealp{li:2024}).
+In SGS processes, the LM produces only a final output, without generating any intermediate outputs.
+One limitation of SGS processes is that they may be less reliable for long documents or large collections of documents: if the source material exceeds the model's context window, truncation or retrieval is required, increasing the risk of information loss.

 Given the limitations of SGS processes, applications of LMs increasingly rely on MGS processes, where intermediate outputs generated by the LM are used as inputs to subsequent steps.
-In MGS processes, since the source material or the task can be split into smaller, more manageable parts, truncation or retrieval may not be necessary, reducing the risk of information loss.
+In MGS processes, since the source material (or the task) can be split into smaller parts, truncation or retrieval may not be necessary, reducing the risk of information loss.
 However, MGS processes are more susceptible to hallucination, as each step presents an additional opportunity for errors to arise and propagate.
 Therefore, as the use of MGS processes accelerates, effective hallucination detection methods become increasingly important.